pods-framework/pods-alternative-cache/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Pods Alternative Cache is a file-based or database-based caching solution for for hosts that have limitations on object caching.
 Pods Alternative Cache provides optimal performance with Pods sites on hosts with no object caching or low limits.
-Developed for and tested against the WPEngine platform to improve performance of cached objects generated from Pods
+It was developed for and tested against the WPEngine platform to improve performance of cached objects generated from Pods.

 == Description ==

 Pods Alternative Cache offers file-based, and databse-based caching.

 This plugin requires the [Pods Framework](http://wordpress.org/plugins/pods/) version 2.4 or later to run.

+= Why an Alternative Cache? =

+Hosts like WPEngine have limits set on their object caching engine that are based on what they find optimal for their environment.
+Sometimes, plugins, themes, and even WordPress core can utilize object cache to the point where it gets too full.
+When that happens, certain caching engines like APC can remove objects from their cache and that can cause what appears to be random numbers of queries on each page load.

+What Pods Alternative Cache does is store all of the Pods objects that need caching, separate from the default object caching engine.
+Depending on the environment or site, this may still not be optimal.
+You'll want to test things out and keep an eye on your site's performance to see if it's the right fit for you.

 == Installation ==